English Literature Summer School

 Overview

 You will study in small interactive seminar groups with specialist tutors, and attend a lecture programme given by leading scholars and distinguished speakers.
-You will live and work at Exeter College, one of the University's oldest colleges, founded in 1314, and enjoy a range of social events, including walking tours and excursions.

-The undergraduate strand of the summer school welcomes anyone aged 18 and over having an interest in serious engagement with English literature.
+The undergraduate level strand of the summer school welcomes anyone aged 18 and over having an interest in serious engagement with English literature.

-The graduate strand is intended for graduates with an academic background in English literature or a related subject, and teachers of English literature in schools and colleges.
+The graduate level strand is intended for graduates with an academic background in English literature or a related subject, and teachers of English literature in schools and colleges.

-The programme provides a minimum of 46.5 contact hours, comprising:
+For both the undergraduate and graduate level options, the programme provides a minimum of 46.5 contact hours, comprising:

 • 24 hours of seminar meetings (12 hours per seminar); and